 1627: First Settlement

-The first British settlement arrived in Barbados on 17th February 1627, brought over by Captain Henry Powell (John’s brother).
-It consisted of 80 English settlers, and 10 kidnapped Irish and English workers.
-They named the settlement ‘Jamestown’ (now Holetown), and over the next decade, Barbados was divided up amongst the rich gentry of England, who had the finances and connections to manage and develop the land.
+The first British settlers arrived in Barbados on 17th February 1627, brought over by Captain Henry Powell (John’s brother).
+It consisted of 80 English settlers and 10 kidnapped Irish and English workers.
+They named the settlement ‘Jamestown’ (now Holetown), and over the next decade, Barbados was divided up amongst the wealthy gentry of England, who had the finances and connections to manage and develop the land.

 1639: House Of Assembly